LaQuay/marcvila.me/_hackathons/ionic-fib-hackupc-2017w.md

 subtitle: HackUPC Winter 2017 - Spain
 tools: [1st Place in Challenge, Android, Ionic, Typescript, OAuth, API]
 image: /assets/img/hackathons/hackupc_2017_w/featured.png
+description:
-description: Client for FIB Racó made with Ionic v2.
+  Client for FIB Racó made with Ionic v2.
 Authenticate and check user planning and alerts.
 order_number: 2
 ---

-# IonicFIB – HackUPC Winter 2017
+### The hackathon – HackUPC Winter 2017

 March 2017 - Barcelona (Spain)

-### The hackathon

-Original event description:

 > Over 500 students from over 20 countries will gather for 36h of dreaming, hacking and shipping on
 > anything and everything.
 All projects are welcome, mobile, hardware, web, you name it. ...